-Postmillennialism holds that the Second Coming of Christ will occur after the millennial period.
-In this view, the number 1,000 (see Revelation 20:1-6) isn't to be understood literally, but as just a long period of time.
-Postmillennialists believe that the Kingdom of God that exists now will be extended throughout the world by means of the Church's proclaimmation of the gospel.
+Postmillennialism in Christian theology contends that the Second Coming of Jesus Christ will occur after the millennial period that is mentioned in the book of Revelation (cf. 20:1-6).
+In this view, the number 1,000 isn't to be understood literally, but as just a long period of time.
+Postmillennialists believe that the Kingdom of God that exists now will be extended throughout the world by means of the Church's proclamation of the gospel.
 At the end of the millennial period, however long that lasts, postmillennialists believe Christ will return, at which time the resurrections and judgments will occur, followed by the eternal state.

 Postmillennialism can be graphed in the follow way: